The Canadian Provost Corps

 Bottom view showning a Canadian Military Inspection Services acceptance stamp.

 The American military developed a plastic form of canteen during the Second World war with a limited degree of success.
-Canada developed and approved a Canadian Pattern in 1960.
-This pattern was copied by the U.S. and introduced into American service in 1962.
-The Canadian Plastic Canteen was also issued with WE'64 and WE'82 equipment.
+In conjunction with the US, Canada developed and approved a Canadian Pattern of plastic canteen in 1960.
+This pattern was adopted by the U.S. and introduced into American service as the M1962.
+The Canadian Plastic Canteen was also issued with WE'64 and early issues of WE'82 equipment.

 Early Canadian production canteen dated 1960.